-Due to the steep gradient of the slope, and potential for soil creep, the Site is classified as "P" in accordance with AS 2870-2011.
-A classification of "A" may be adopted for footings taken to the underlaying sandstone bedrock.
+Due to the shallow depth to the underlaying sandstone bedrock, the Site is classified as "A" in accordance with AS 2870-2011.

 3.2 Groundwater

 Normal groundwater seepage is expected to move downslope through the soil profile along the interface with underling bedrock or any impervious horizons in the profile such as clays.